trishanku-org/heaven/README.md

 - It is possible to do such a coordination with a locally accessible Git repo but working is pending to document this.
 - Work is also pending to support other Git-hosting platforms.

+The `kube-apiserver` currently stores resources defined by [`CustomResourceDefinition`](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) as single-line JSON string in the storage.
+This could be problem for the normal merge-conflict resolution mechanism of Git which are designed to detect conflict at the granularity of lines and not in individual fields of unformatted deeply structured text like JSON.

+- Work is pending to support automation of resolving merge-conflict in such cases optimally by enabling JSON-aware conflict detection and resolution.

 There are different possible applications for such an approach of loosely coordinating independent controllers.